 Adriel has spoken on Gov 2.0, social media for government, podcasting, the future of governance, innovation, and blogging at Webzine, the National Association of Government Web Managers National Conference, Craigslist Foundation Boot Camp, Gov 2.0 Kuala Lumpur, and at pro bono “Citizen 2.0” and unconference events.
-He has used his social media expertise to help preserve parkland in California, and to promote open government principles through prominent Twitter accounts @gov2feed and @citizensuite and a Citizen 2.0 page on Facebook.
+He has used his social media expertise to help preserve parkland in California, and to promote open government principles through popular Twitter and Facebook accounts.

-He brought the SF City Attorney's Office into the Web 2.0 world in early 2009, launching the @SFCityAttorney Twitter account and growing it to more than 5,500 followers.
+He brought the SF City Attorney's Office into the Web 2.0 world in early 2009, launching the @SFCityAttorney Twitter account and quickly growing it to more than 5,500 followers.
 Adriel also launched the City Attorney’s official Flickr account.
-He continues to advise City Attorney Dennis Herrera and other officials on social media and technological innovation.
-Adriel is also an advisor for LegiNation, a startup focused on access and interaction with state legislative data.
+Adriel is also an advisor and board member of LegiNation, a Denver-based startup focused on access to state legislative data.

 As a speaker, Adriel teaches how to use new media and social networks to engage communities with your message and to move them to action.
 Intense and practical, his presentations empower politicians, government communicators, non-profit leaders and activists to build and inspire networks of allies.
 Adriel has spoken before small workshops and packed auditoriums and can discuss these topics from the vision level to tool-specific micro-message targeting.

-To invite Adriel to speak at your event, email info (at) nationbuilder.com
+To invite Adriel to speak at your event, email Lindsey Keefner.

 - Craigslist Foundation Boot Camp